jackoalan/PSPL/Platforms/GX/README.md

 Extends the PSPL toolchain with an offline version of [libogc's](http://libogc.devkitpro.org/gx_8h.html) GX implementation to generate a PSGX bytecode sequence.
-The offline GX API is used by a code-generator implementing the PSPL source with vertex lighting and multi-texturing (TEV) states.
+The offline GX API is used by a code-generator implementing the PSPL source with vertex lighting channel and multi-texturing (TEV) states.
 The resulting bytecode sequence is packaged into the PSPL package.